-Basically, an HMO will offer you access to health care providers who are in a network that is created by an insurance company.
+An HMO will offer you access to health care providers who are in a network that is created by an insurance company.
 These plans are designed for patients who are willing to accept a more limited choice in providers in exchange for less expensive monthly insurance premiums.
 Sometimes, they may not be required to pay deductibles.

 Health care providers working for HMO networks are generally paid less than they would receive in a different type of practice.
 Hospitals and doctors in HMO networks choose to make this compromise in order to have access to a potentially larger pool of potential patients.

 Only a certain number of hospitals and physicians are contracted to an HMO in any given location.
-So insurance companies will not cover any treatment patients receive from providers who are out-of-network.
+So, insurance companies will not cover any treatment patients receive from providers who are out-of-network.

 HMO Health Insurance Plans